quellenform/t3x-iconpack/Documentation/Introduction/Index.rst

 Planned Features
 ================

-- Enable the use of SVG sprites in CKEditor 5
 - Add contextmenu in CKEditor to edit a previously added icon (and options)
 - Optimize the UI/Modal
 - Add more detailed information on using and creating your own iconpacks